 Children are prone to various dental health problems, and candies are not the only factor to blame.
+According to NatruSmile, Nearly 1 in 5 kids have untreated cavities.
 Untreated cavities, tooth decay, too much ache, thumb sucking, early tooth loss, and more could affect their oral health or even cause problems related to their speaking and social interactions.
 That said, a regular visit to a dentist is a must.

 Generally, children should visit the dentist at least once every six months to ensure optimum oral health.
 Also, it doesn’t mean a child doesn’t feel discomfort in their teeth and gums.
 They wouldn’t need to be checked by a pediatric dentist.